 - Total = $53,079!
 (Not counting the $40K I paid for the vehicle!)

-Are you starting to see how ridiculously expensive vehicle are?
-If I could sell my vehicles and only use bikes for my family I would in a heartbeat!
+Are you starting to see how ridiculously expensive vehicles are?
+If I could sell my vehicles and only use bikes for my family, I would go in a heartbeat!
 Vehicles are such a money pit.

 In addition, by financing that vehicle instead of paying for it with cash, I wasted an additional $6,317 in interest that went straight to the bank.
 But I likely wouldn’t have noticed that interest because it’s broken down into small increments in my monthly payment.
 Again, I’d be falling for the monthly payment trap.